-Prof. Saif Islam’s nanotechnology research group focuses on the incorporation of low-dimensional nanostructured materials and devices with conventional integrated circuit (IC) elements and systems.
-Unlike the research-based approach of sequentially processing individual nano-structures for device physics studies, the group employs massively parallel and mass-manufacturable nanofabrication techniques that are crucial for reproducible fabrication and incorporation of dense, low-cost nanodevice arrays in highly integrated systems.
-The group’s research objectives include the development of synthesis and integration processes for 0D, 1D and 2D materials (silicon, Ge, GaAs, InP, GaP, ZnO, GaN, Ga2O3, diamond, PbSe, HgCdTe) for potential applications in the areas of electronics, photonics, quantum sensing, data center communication, computing, energy harvesting, storage and Micro/Nano-Electro-Mechanical Systems (MEMS/NEMS).
+Prof. Saif Islam’s nanotechnology research focuses on the synthesis and incorporation of low-dimensional and nanostructured materials and devices with conventional integrated circuit (IC) elements and systems.
+Unlike the research-based approach of sequentially processing individual nanostructures for device physics studies, his group employs massively parallel and mass-manufacturable nanofabrication to reproducibly fabricate low-cost nanodevice arrays in the areas of integrated nanoelectronics and ultra-fast optoelectronic, data communication, quantum sensing, computing, energy harvesting, disease sensing and prevention, and energy storage.

 Inano’s Research Currently Focuses on

 - CMOS compatible nanoscale sensors and detectors for high bit rate datacom, telecom and quantum communication;

 - Imaging and sensing of faint signals of light, chemicals, bio-agents and disease;

 - Novel transistors, memory and storage devices and systems for normal and extreme environments;

 - Cost-effective energy harvesting with extreme efficiency.

 1. Photon-trapping Slow-light Devices and Systems for Data and Telecom, Quantum Sensing and Energy Harvesting

 2. Nanosensors, Sensor Networks and Internet of Things (IoTs)